Music

 Song Notes (There’s a lot to say this time)

 The main body of the tune is in F … something?
 I can’t remember F what.
-The only scale I know by heart is G (yeah, I’m looking at right at you post-solo Master Of Puppets).
+The only scale I know by heart is G major (yeah, I’m looking at right at you post-solo Master Of Puppets).
 I stumbled on the main verse of this song while fucking around with the scales section of the All Guitar Chords site and it kinda just went from there.
 I just hit up that site, load up some different scales, play around with them, and piece together whatever sounds good.

 This was one of those pieces that I worked on for an inordinate amount of time.
 I finished the composition and recorded the guitars in the mid summer of 2023; was still storing a friends axes, tube amp, and cab and used them to lay down the various heavy bits (the clean parts were played on my Ibanez).